georgeroubie/CSS-Style-Guide/README.md

 > This is the CSS Style Guide that I use, for my own apps.

 ## Syntax
-* Include one space before the opening brace `{` in rule declarations.
+* Include one space before the opening brace `{` in rule declarations
-* Include one space after the colon `:` in property declarations.
+* Include one space after the colon `:` in property declarations
-* Property declaration should appear on its own line for more accurate error reporting.
+* Property declaration should appear on its own line for more accurate error reporting
 * End all properties declarations with a semi-colon.
-The last property declaration is optional, but your code is more error prone without it.
+The last property declaration is optional, but your code is more error prone without it
+* Single declarations on one line syntax: `.btn-warning { color:#ff0000; }`

 ## Naming